Jim Propp: Mathematical research

 Propp is the co-editor of the book Microsurveys in Discrete Probability (1998) and has written more than fifty journal articles on game theory, combinatorics and probability, and recreational mathematics.
 He lectures extensively and has served on the Mathematical Olympiad Committee of the Mathematical Association of America, which sponsors the USAMO.
 In the early 90s Propp lived in Boston and later in Arlington, Massachusetts.

 In 1996, Propp and David Wilson invented coupling from the past, a method for sampling from the stationary distribution of a Markov chain among Markov chain Monte Carlo (MCMC) algorithms.
 Contrary to many MCMC algorithms, coupling from the past gives in principle a perfect sample from the stationary distribution.
 His papers have discussed the use of surcomplex numbers in game theory; the solution to the counting of alternating sign matrices; and occurrences of Grandi's series as an Euler characteristic of infinite-dimensional real projective space.

 Other contributions

-Propp was a member of the National Puzzlers' League under the nom Aesop.
+Propp was a member of the National Puzzlers' League under the pseudonym Aesop.
 He was recruited for the organisation by colleague Henri Picciotto, cruciverbalist and co-author of the league's first cryptic crossword collection.
 Propp is the creator of the "Self-Referential Aptitude Test", a humorous multiple-choice test in which all questions except the last make self-references to their own answers.
 It was created in the early 1990s for a puzzlers' party.

 Propp is the author of Tuscanini, a 1992 children's book about a musical elephant, illustrated by Ellen Weiss.